Advice when moving or leaving your home

 Private tenants will usually be required to give notice to their landlords that they intend to move.
 Check your tenancy agreement for details.
-Your landlord will inspect the premises when you leave to check whether there are any losses to deduct from the deposit which should be held in a tenancy deposit scheme.
-These schemes have a dispute service in case of any disagreement.
+If you paid a deposit when moving in this should be held in a tenancy deposit scheme.
+Your landlord will inspect the premises when you leave to check whether there are any losses to deduct from the deposit.

 Council or housing association tenants

-- Re-applying to go on the housing register, you’re unlikely to be prioritised unless your home is no longer suitable for your needs (Bucks Home Choice)
+- You can apply to go on the housing register if you are eligible and qualify to join.
+Please note that accommodation is limited and is in very high demand and that you are unlikely to be prioritised unless your home is no longer suitable for your needs (Bucks Home Choice)

 Have you been asked to leave your property?

-If you’re unable to find alternative accommodation and are likely to become homeless in the next 28 days, see homeless or at risk
+If you’re unable to find alternative accommodation and are likely to become homeless in the next 56 days, see homeless or at risk of losing your home.